 There are two sorts of wires that can be distinguished by their appearance.
 A negative cable is indicated by the (-) sign, the abbreviation 'NEG,' and the color black.
 A positive cable is indicated by the (+) sign, the acronym 'POS,' and the color red.

 Check for damage to the battery cables.

 Damaged and worn battery cables are bad for cars.
+This is more common if your battery is exposed to hot weather.
 If the cables are showing signs of corrosion or are frayed, splintered, peeled, or dried out in any way, then it is time to replace them with new ones.

 Remove corrosion from the battery and terminal connections.

 After the wires have been removed, the battery corrosion can be removed and neutralized.
 There are a couple various approaches to this, so we'll go over them.